Robert-van-Engelen/Forth500/manual.md

 It is a good habit to define words to break up longer definitions, so we can rewrite this as follows:

-    : compiling-my-word ." compiling my-word" CR ; ↲
+    : "compiling"   ." compiling my-word" CR ;
-    : my-word ↲
-      [ compiling-my-word ] ↲
-      ." executing my-word" CR ; ↲
+    : my-word       [ "compiling" ] ." executing my-word" CR ;
-    my-word ↲

 Note that the immediate `.(` word can be used to display compile-time messages, see also [immediate execution](#immediate-execution).

 ### Immediate execution

+Consider:

+    : "compiling"   ." compiling my-word" CR ;
+    : my-word       [ "compiling" ] ." executing my-word" CR ;

-The `[` and `]` are no longer necessary if we make `compiling-my-word` `IMMEDIATE` to execute immediately:
+The `[` and `]` are not necessary if we make `"compiling"` `IMMEDIATE` to execute immediately:

-    : [compiling-my-word] ." compiling my-word" CR ; IMMEDIATE ↲
+    : [compiling]   ." compiling my-word" CR ; IMMEDIATE
-    : my-word ↲
-      [compiling-my-word] ↲
-      ." executing my-word" CR ; ↲
+    : my-word       [compiling] ." executing my-word" CR ;

-Using brackets with `[compiling-my-word]` is another good habit as a reminder that we execute `[ compiling-my-word ]`.
+Using brackets with `[compiling]` is another good habit as a reminder that we execute an immediate word when it affects compilation.

 This example illustrates how `IMMEDIATE` is used.
 Because displaying information while compiling is generally considered useful, the `.(` word is marked immediate to display text followed by a `CR` during compilation:

-    : my-word ↲
-      .( compiling my-word) ↲
-      ." executing my-word" CR ; ↲
+    : my-word       .( compiling my-word) ." executing my-word" CR ;

 All [control flow](#control-flow) words execute immediately to compile conditionals and loops.